objectionary/benchmark/README.md

 The entire test took 452 seconds.
 <!-- benchmark_end -->

-Important numbers are in the "Gain" column.
+Important numbers are in the "Gain" and "Ratio" columns.

 ## How to Contribute